aliasfoxkde/scratch-optimizer/README.md

 - [ ] Integrate with CORETEX project (Ultra-small & fast offline AI LLM PWA)

 ## Q&A:
-- [ ] Would it be useful to convert sprites to sprite sheets?
+- [ ] Would it be useful to convert sprites to referenced sprite sheets?

 ## Bug
 - [ ] Remove instances in project.json where either images or sound do not exist.
-- [ ] Some images load in as question marks (conversion issue, project.json, etc.?)

 ## Usage
 - `npm install`